exasol/azure-data-factory-functions/doc/user_guide.md

 Click on the ''manage' 'tab icon (wrench in a toolbox icon) to the left.

-Under 'Connections' Select 'Linked services', then Click ''New'.
+Under 'Connections' Select 'Linked services', then Click 'New'.

 ![](./img/2021-08-04-16-19-59-image.png)